Moodle-ISC/moodle-local_mailtest/README.md

 ### Why do I get a 500 server error when I use eMailTest?

 This plugin has been extensively tested and used on hundreds of sites.
-If you are getting this error, it is likely that you have a permissions issue on your server which needs to be resolved.
+If you are getting this error, it is likely that you either:
+* have a permissions issue on your Moodle server which needs to be resolved.
+* Moodle cannot establish a connection to your mail server at all.
+Suggestions in this situation may include:
+** Ensure that the SMTP server is running at the expected host address and is configured correctly.
+** Verify the host address.
+** Add the port number to the host address (example: smtp.example.com:587) ** Ensure that there is no firewall between the Moodle server and the SMTP server which may be blocking communications.
+** Ensure that the SMTP server is configured to accept connections from the Moodle server.

 ### Why does it say that Moodle sent the test message successfully yet I did not receive the email?